MichaelHoste/xmoto.js/README.md

 Don't forget to restart the coffee command if you create new COFFEE files.

+### Tests

+This command load each level on a browser using Playwright and logs the failures.

+    yarn test:levels

 ### Technical informations

  * Implementation of replays is described [here](https://github.com/MichaelHoste/xmoto.js/issues/8)